undera/chess-engine-nn/README.md

 ...

 After some training against SF, I see a problem of 1-ply depth: if a move actually leads to bad position (taking opponents' move into account), then all we have is choice from very bad moves.

+### 1 Dec 2021

+Nepo plays with Carlsen for the Chess Crown (https://lichess.org/broadcast/world-chess-championship-2021/game-5/H8H4enOL).
+I want to try exercise on this project again, using my 3060Ti and the approach of 1-level deep eval.
+The idea: for each position, we calculate score for each possible next position.
+The top score is the move.